gberger/gulp-markdox/README.md

 It can take on `.coffee` and `.iced` files, too.

 If you want to concatenate all your generated documentation files, use `concat` option.
-All parsed docfiles will be passed to templateat once:
+All parsed docfiles will be passed to template at once:

 ```javascript
 var markdox = require("gulp-markdox");